Frequently Asked Questions (FAQ)

 What is the process to get a chinchilla?

 Do I have to be in-state to adopt?
 Do you adopt out-of-state?

 I noticed the different colored "dot" stickers at your location.
 What do these mean?

 We use colored dots to denote the availability of the chinchilla.
 These dots are placed on the chinchilla's cage cards.
-When a chinchilla first comes into the rescue, or alternatively, if we wean the chinchilla and decide that it is not show quality, that chinchilla will have a blue dot placed on their cage card.
+When a chinchilla first comes into the rescue, or alternatively, if we wean the chinchilla and decide that it is not show quality, that chinchilla will have an orange dot placed on their cage card.
 This denotes that the chinchilla will be available at some point in the future.
 Also on the cage card is the chinchilla's name (if it has one) and information, such as birthdate.
 On the back of the cage card, we keep track of the weights of the chinchillas, and we weigh all new chinchillas, in grams.
-Within a few days, we will weigh the chinchillas with blue dots, a second time.
-If the chinchillas has gained weight, and overall is doing well, they graduate to having a green dot placed over the blue dot on their cage card.
+Within a few days, we will weigh the chinchillas with orange dots, a second time.
+If the chinchillas has gained weight, and overall is doing well, they graduate to having a silver dot placed over the orange dot on their cage card.
 This denotes that they are now available and ready to go.
-Chinchillas with green dots will get weighed again as well, and if they continue to gain weight (or maintain weight, for adults), they will get a plus sign (+) on top of the green dot.
+Chinchillas with silver dots will get weighed again as well, and if they continue to gain weight (or maintain weight, for adults), they will get a plus sign (+) on top of the silver dot.
 This signifies that they are continuing to do well and continuing to gain weight.
 Just because a chinchilla does not have the plus sign yet, does not mean the chinchilla isn't doing well.
 Rather, it may simply mean that the chinchilla has been here a shorter period of time, and has not had enough weighings yet to warrant the plus sign.

 Are chinchillas really hypoallergenic?